ramaroberto/neat-python/docs/module_summaries.rst

       :param str name: The name of the function.
       :return: The function of interest
       :rtype: `function`
-      :raises InvalidActivationFunction: If the function is not known.
+      :raises UnknownFunctionError: If the function is not known.

     .. py:method:: is_valid(name)